dlwrnc/SpaceWeatherLamp/README.md

 # SpaceWeatherLamp
-Basic code for 3-LED lamp that reads in live data from the ACE Satellite and outputs it to the three LEDs.
+Basic code for 3-LED lamp that reads in live data from the ACE Satellite and outputs it to the LEDs.
 LEDs can subsequently be manipulated to produce a more visually appealing lamp.

 This project reads in three basic pieces of information from the NOAA live feed of the ACE satellite: